Category:

 Let’s create an example.
 Your brother asks you to provide service on some real estate property that he purchased.
 This seems innocent, doesn’t it?
 Now, let’s go forward three years.
 Sadly, your brother passes away unexpectedly.
 Suddenly, you may have either a direct, or indirect, financial interest in that real property.
 So, you provided notarial service on a document where you have possible benefit.
 It’s not a big step to see where you innocently violated ethical practices.

 Notary law varies from one state to another.
 There are states that may allow notarization for a family member, at least to a certain degree.
 Usually immediate family members like: parents, children and siblings would be in violation in any state.
 Now, if it’s a niece or a third cousin, things become more ill-defined.
 The solution is to always ask yourself if assisting a relative provides the best result for all concerned parties.
+If you have any doubt, you may want to recommend your family member use a notary that is a stranger.

 We must always consider the consequential aspects of our actions.
 This is true when a notarial act seems innocent on the surface.